 While not every piece is precious, your budding artist surely is.
-Always be ready to give Baby support for his efforts, if not his results.
+Always be ready to give Baby support for their efforts, if not their results.

 Parent.
 Patron.
 Critic.
-In Baby‘s world of art, and outside of it, you’re his everything.
+In Baby‘s world of art, and outside of it, you’re their everything.

 - “Art Analysis and Interpretation.”
 Columbia College.
 Columbia College.
 Retrieved June 1 2017. http://columbiasc.edu/academics/art-analysis-and-interpretation/.